 “IAHA has played a massive role in supporting me throughout my journey.
 Before IAHA I always knew that Indigenous and community eye health was my passion, but I had no one to guide me on how to achieve this.
 Even down to the everyday mental breakdowns, the friends I have made through IAHA have always been there to comfort and support me.”

 “What I love most about optometry is helping people to see.
 It sounds obvious, but we really do take our sight for granted.
-When you give a child their first pair of glasses and see the look on their face that says ‘Is this really what the world looks like?’ that is such an amazing feeling.
-Or when you are able to pick up on a condition early and the patient is able to go back to their GP and get on top of it before it causes real issues.
+When you give a child their first pair of glasses and see the look on their face that says, ‘Is this really what the world looks like?’ that is such an amazing feeling.
+Or when you can pick up on a condition early, and the patient can go back to their GP and get on top of it before it causes real issues.